broegaard/telemed/README.md

   4. It has the source code of an implementation of TeleMed that uses REST instead of Broker for communication.
 Folder: *demo-rest*.

+  5. It has the source code of a rudimentary REST server, *PasteBin*, used in the FRDS book to illustrate the POST and GET verbs of HTTP.
+Folder: *pastebin*.

 ### TeleMed